 Box 4: A 12-step approach to triangulation

-Which part of What are the steps involved?

-the process?

-1. Brainstorm questions

-2. Identify questions that are important, actionable,

-Planning for answerable and appropriate for triangulation

-triangulation 3.
-Identify data sources and gather background

-information

-4. Refine the investigation question(s)

-5. Gather data/reports

-6. Make observations from each dataset

-Conducting 7.
-Note trends across datasets and hypothesize

-triangulation 8.
-Check (corroborate, refute, modify) hypotheses

-thangulation 9.
-Identify additional data source(s) and return to

-step 5

-10. Summarize findings and draw conclusions

-Communicating 11.
+Which part of the process?
+What are the steps involved?
+Diam'in a fautaian au lation Brainstorm questions Identify questions that are important, actionable, answerable and appropriate for triangulation Planning for triangulation 3.
+Identify data sources and gather background information 4.
+Refine the investigation question(s) 5.
+Gather data/reports6.
+Make observations from each dataset7.
+Note trends across datasets and hypothesize Conducting triangulation 8.
+Check (corroborate, refute, modify) hypotheses 9.
+Identify additional data source(s) and return to step 5 10.Summarize findings and draw conclusions Communicating the results of triangulation 11.
 Communicate the results and recommendations 12.
 Outline next steps based on findings

-the results of

-triangulation

-13. Step 1: Brainstorm questions
+Step 1: Brainstorm questions